Easy Kimchi Jjigae with Pork (Korean Kimchi Stew)

 Add Tofu

-- Use very old, sour cabbage kimchi – a great way to use up extra kimchi that’s been taking up space in the fridge.
+- Use very old, sour kimchi: The older the kimchi, the better the flavor.
+This is the perfect way to use up kimchi that’s been sitting in your fridge.

 Love this recipe?
 Rate it and share your experience in the comments below!
 On Instagram?
 Tag me to showcase your creation.
 For more delicious recipes, subscribe to our newsletter!